marsantor16-pixel/yr7g/readme.md

 <sub> [(back to the top)](#readme-top)</sub>

 ### local deployment

+> [!CAUTION]
+> The build step will fail 11 times out of 10 on Windows computers.
+Use an environment that is Unix based or an IDE like that (like Firebase Studio)

 first, clone the repository by running this command
 ```bash
 git clone https://github.com/adurite-network/ethereal